samuelthomas2774/nxapi-znca-api/docs/api.md

 }
 ```

 The decrypted data will be returned as plain text, which should be valid JSON, with the content type `text/plain`.
-This may at some point also support returning JSON with the decrypted data if requested in the `Accept` header.
-For now please send an `Accept: text/plain` header.
+This also supports returning JSON-encoded data with a string `data` field.
+You should always send an `Accept` header to set the response type.

 While the app can decrypt data it encrypts itself, this endpoint will only return decrypted data that contains a valid Coral API response.